seatable-data/manual/upgrade/upgrade_manual.md

 ## Start SeaTable server

 Now you can start the SeaTable service.
-Execute the following command in the SeaTable container :
+Execute the following command in the host server:

 ```
-/shared/seatable/scripts/seatable.sh start
+docker exec -d seatable /shared/seatable/scripts/seatable.sh start

 ```